Lawsuit filed against Salt Lake Police Department in September shooting of 13-year-old boy with autism | Gephardt Daily

 The final video, which is one minute and 40 seconds long, shows officers chasing the juvenile from the point of view of a fourth officer, who says repeatedly: “Get on the ground,” then “Pull your hands out.”

-Two 911 calls from the Linden’s mother and the audio recording of the radio traffic are below.
+Two 911 calls from Linden’s mother and the audio recording of the radio traffic are below.